-A paper containing an externally set theme and suggested starting points is released on January 1st in the second year of study (Year 13).
-Students must develop a portfolio of practical and written work in preparation for the final piece, which is completed in a 15-hour period of sustained focus conducted under examination conditions in the Summer Term of Year 13.
+A paper containing an externally set theme and suggested starting points is released on February 1st in the second year of study (Year 13).
+Students must develop a portfolio of practical and written work in preparation for the final piece, which is completed in a 15-hour period of sustained practical work, conducted under examination conditions in the Summer Term of Year 13.
 The sketchbook and development work are assessed alongside the final exam piece, much like the GCSE course.

 The coursework and exam projects are assessed holistically against the exam board's 4 assessment objectives (develop, refine, record and realise).
-The final assessment of all work is made in June of Year 13 (year 2)
+The work is marked internally (by the School's art teachers) then moderated by a visiting moderator from Edexcel.
+The final assessment of all work is made in June of Year 13 (year 2).